 To find out more or to book an appointment call AMD today on 0117 9235562 and ask to speak to a member of our Employment Disputes team.
 Alternatively email our experienced Employment Solicitor Chris Brown to arrange an immediate and free consultation on all employment disputes.

 The Supreme Court recently delivered its ruling on the Pimlico Plumbers case, a case which has attracted media attention in recent years, regarding workers' rights.
+Our experienced Employment Solicitors, Liz Highams and Chris Brown, discuss the decision.

 The economy is said to be improving after several years of doom and gloom.
 Sometimes though, redundancy still raises its head.
 In such situations it is, of course, important for the procedure to be carried out within the law.